truj1ll0/mkdocs-help-center/docs/apple-pay-on-embedded-forms.md

 1. In the menu, select **WP File Manager**
 2. Select the **Create New Folder** icon and name it `.well-known`
-3. Within .well-known, create a new folder and name it `apple-developer-merchantid-domain-association`
+3. Within `.well-known`, create a new folder and name it `apple-developer-merchantid-domain-association`
 4. Select the **Upload File** icon and upload the [domain association file](https://stripe.com/files/apple-pay/apple-developer-merchantid-domain-association)

 ![Using the file manager plugin](https://learn.classy.org/rs/673-DCU-558/images/edf-apple-pay-using-file-manager.png?version=0)